 As a decade-long meat enthusiast, I can remember more than one instance when I had forgotten to thaw my meat and ended up slicing it frozen for my quick-fix recipes.

-Over the years, I've tried different ways of cutting frozen meat.
-Today I'll share the five ways to cut your frozen meat without breaking a sweat.
+Today, I'll share the five ways to cut your frozen meat without breaking a sweat.

 Quick Summary